Renu C. Laskar: Academic life

 Laskar took full advantage of the opportunities she had and set new standards for women in mathematics.
 She ranks among the top women in discrete mathematics in the number of articles published.
 According to MathSciNet, she has over 100 publications.
 Part of the reason for her success in this area was her collaboration network, which included Raj Chandra Bose and Paul Erdős.
 She extended her influence by supervising Ph.D. students, even after her retirement in 2006.
 In 1986, Laskar and Steve Hedetniemi organized the Clemson University Discrete Math Miniconference, an event that has drawn an international audience each year since.

 Reflecting on her career, Laskar emphasized the value of academic relationships, both in her research and personal life, noting that many of her colleagues, including Erdős, were guests in her home.
 Her dedication to mathematics and education was accompanied by a fondness for teaching and the opportunity to mentor students and collaborate with peers.
 She has credited Clemson University with providing her a platform to excel and contribute to her field.

 Death

 Laskar died from complications of a stroke in Mountain View, California, on September 17, 2024, at the age of 92.

+She is survived by her son Joy Laskar, Daughter-In-Law Devi Laskar in California, and her son Raja Laskar and Daughter-In-Law Shilpi Laskar in Georgia and six grandchildren in California and Georgia.